vikasbalikai/Phase-Locked-Loop-using-skywater-130nm/README.md

   To give better insight, the synthesizers can be classified as direct and indirect architectures.
 Figure below gives a broader classification </h4>

 ![Freq Syn classification](https://user-images.githubusercontent.com/91013053/133984785-d33042a6-5ebb-40ad-8aca-64104e841d8b.png)

+  Phase Frequency Detector
+   Issues of PFDs
+Whenever any signal leads or lags the other signal, the difference of lead and lag information also known as error signal becomes very important.
+The very job of PFD is to produce this error signal between lead and lag signal.
+The following observations were noted after the literature survey w.r.t PFD, Of the entire blocks that are present in ADPLL, the PFD circuit is very important as the signals are compared in this block only, and the key feature of any ADPLL is to see that the smallest of the small phase differences must also be detected and no edges must go undetectable.
+Key issues of concern while designing PFD56
+1) The problem of the dead zone must be addressed while designing any PFD.
+2) Linearity range - the designed PFD must maintain the linear relationship, between input and output.
+3) The blind zone arising due to any transitions of the input signals must be taken care